Core Windows Processes

 We'll give a brief overview if you're unfamiliar with Task Manager.

 To open Task Manager, right-click the Taskbar.
-When the new window appears, select Task Manager
+When the new window appears, select Task Manager (as shown below).

 If you don't have any explicitly opened apps, you should see the same message as shown below.

 Weird.
 Not seeing much, eh?
 Within a Windows system, many processes are running.
-Click on More details
+Click on More details.

 Ok, now we're getting somewhere.
 Notice the five tabs within Task Manager.
-By default, the current tab is Processes
+By default, the current tab is Processes.

 Note: If you're running Task Manager on your Windows machine, you might see additional tabs.

-As shown above, you may notice the processes are categorized as follows: Apps
+As shown above, you may notice the processes are categorized as follows: Apps and Background processes.
+Another category that is not visible in the above image is Windows processes.

 The columns are very minimal.
 The columns Name, Status, CPU, and Memory are the only ones visible.
 To view more columns, right-click on any column header to open more options.